 They are consisted with features of needle stick prevention

-They are Sterile, Non-toxic and Non-pyrogenic, which guarantee safe usage
+They are Sterile, Non-toxic and Non-pyrogenic, all of which guarantee safe usage

 They are capable of using straight out from the package as they are pre-sterilized